UWSEDS/uwseds.github.io/projects.md

 folder of the project repository)
 * Completeness of the setup.py script

-*ALL INFORMATION MUST BE POSTED TO YOUR REPO BY 10AM PDT JUNE 7.*
+*ALL INFORMATION MUST BE POSTED TO YOUR REPO BY 10AM PDT DEC 15.*